Overv/JSGL/README.md

 	GL.DEPTH_BUFFER_BIT		= 0x0100;
 	GL.COLOR_BUFFER_BIT 	= 0x4000;

-More functions and options may be available later.
+More functions and options will be available later.

+## Internals

+The internal color and depth buffers are stored as flat floating point arrays.
+The color buffer consists of 4 values per pixel in the RGBA order.

+Vertices are stored as an array in this format:

+	0: x, y, z
+	3: color (array)
+	4: texture coordinates (array)
+	5: culling visiblity state (boolean, optional)

+This format may change during development as new features are added.

 ## License